voicepaw/so-vits-svc-fork/README.md

 [![Open In Paperspace](https://img.shields.io/badge/Open%20in-Paperspace-blue?style=flat-square&logo=paperspace)](https://console.paperspace.com/github/34j/so-vits-svc-fork-paperspace/blob/main/so-vits-svc-fork-4.0-paperspace.ipynb)
 [![Paperspace Referral](<https://img.shields.io/badge/Referral%20($10)-9VJN74I-blue?style=flat-square&logo=paperspace>)](https://www.paperspace.com/?r=9VJN74I)[^p]

 If you do not have access to a GPU with more than 10 GB of VRAM, the free plan of Google Colab is recommended for light users and the Pro/Growth plan of Paperspace is recommended for heavy users.
-Conversely, if you have a high-end GPU, the use of cloud services is not recommended.
+Conversely, if you have access to a high-end GPU, the use of cloud services is not recommended.

 [^p]: If you register a referral code and then add a payment method, you may save about $5 on your first month's monthly billing.
 Note that both referral rewards are Paperspace credits and not cash.
 It was a tough decision but inserted because debugging and training the initial model requires a large amount of computing power and the developer is a student.